scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 of negative samples and context size are considered hyperparameters and will be further discussed below.
 An instance of the ``Graph`` class is created and set to the Karate Club dataset.
-This and several other datasets can be found in the :code:`datasets.data' module.
+This and several other datasets can be found in the :code:`datasets.data` module.

 .. table:: Embedding parameters :label:`tabparam`